Mike-Gui/Stock-Event-Inferencer/README.md

+This program no longer functions
+The API it was dependent on is no longer in service.

 # Stock-Event-Inferencer
 This program gives short inferences on the reasons for large moves in any S&P500 stock using short NLP analysis of headlines on relevant days.